utahplt/TrackedFloats.jl/README.md

 Most of the time comparison operators are what kill a NaN.
 But `^` can kill NaNs too.

-# Fuzzing and Recording NaN injections
+# Fuzzing and Recording injections

-FloatTracker allows you to fuzz code and inject NaNs wherever a `TrackedFloat` type is used.
+FloatTracker allows you to fuzz code and inject NaNs or Infs wherever a `TrackedFloat` type is used.
 Moreover, you can record these injections to rerun injections.

 **WARNING:** it is critical that inputs to the program be exactly the same for recording and replaying to be consistent.
 The recordings are sensitive to the number of times a floating point operation is hit.

-**TODO:** describe how to set up a recording and replay it.

 ## Injection decision